ibm-cloud-docs/discovery-data/analyze.md

 ![Cloud Pak for Data only](images/cpdonly.png)

 The Analyze endpoint allows you to process text documents through {{site.data.keyword.discoveryshort}}'s conversion and enrichment pipeline without requiring the document to be stored.
 This is ideal for business automation purposes, for example if you want to classify emails - you can use Analyze to synchronously call {{site.data.keyword.discoveryshort}}, get a classification of the email, and use the output of that classification in your business logic.
 For details, see the {{site.data.keyword.discoveryshort}} [API reference](https://{DomainName}/apidocs/discovery-data#analyzedocument){: external}.

+The Analyze API supports JSON documents only.
+{: important}

+Documents processed using the Analyze API are not added to the specified collection.
+{: note}

+You can monitor the usage of the Analyze API using the {{site.data.keyword.discoveryshort}} tooling.
+For more information, see [API usage](/docs/discovery-data?topic=discovery-data-projects#api-usage).

 Use of the Analyze API affects license usage, please reference the latest [license information](http://www.ibm.com/software/sla/sladb.nsf/searchlis/?searchview&searchorder=4&searchmax=0&query=(watson+discovery){: external}.